Vinales wins Aussie MotoGP as Marquez jinx strikes again | AFP - This kiji is

 While he celebrated, there was disappointment for Honda hotshot Marquez, who sealed his fifth world title in motorcycling's premier class in Japan a week ago.

-Marquez has the bizarre record now of failing to finish in Australia on three occasions after winning the world title in Japan (2014, 2016 and 2018).
+While he won at Phillip Island in 2015 and 2017, he also has the bizarre record now of failing to finish on three occasions after clinching the world title in Japan (2014, 2016 and 2018).

-He was lucky to escape injury after Yamaha's Johann Zarco made contact on lap six as they were screaming down the track at 250 kph.
+He was lucky to escape injury after Yamaha's Johann Zarco shunted him on lap six as they were screaming down the track at 250 kph.

-The Frenchman skidded off, but gave a thumbs up to show he was unhurt.
+The Frenchman skidded off through the gravel, but gave a thumbs up to show he was unhurt.

-Marquez stayed on his bike but his back seat was mangled and his suspension appeared damaged, forcing him to call it a day.
+Marquez managed to stay on his bike but his back seat was mangled and his suspension appeared damaged, forcing him to call it a day.

 It was his first non-finish of the season, having won the last three races, but he refused to blame Zarco.